 Brown adds that anyone you deal with professionally should be added to your LinkedIn network.
 Even if your contact with these people was short, add them, because you are trying to grow your network.

 LinkedIn is also a great space to learn about someone's professional and educational background to find similarities and create great conversation for a first meeting, according to Tyler Whitman, licensed real estate salesperson at Triplemint.

-- Organize your email inbox: Create an official contact in your email address book for anyone you deal with, and put as much information in there as you can gather.
-You want to be able to find the contact information for these people easily — so make a record (of those people), and fill it out as completely as possible.
+Brown suggested creating an official contact in your email address book for anyone you deal with, and put as much information in there as you can gather.
+You want to be able to find the contact information easily when you want to reach out to people in your network.

-- Always think about networking: Focus on growth, and think about all the people you encounter on a daily basis.
-Grab a business card, or search for them on LinkedIn if there is any chance you can call on them professionally in the future.
+Focus on growth and think about the people you encounter on a daily basis, said Brown.
+Grab a business card, or search for them on LinkedIn, if there is any chance you can call on them professionally in the future.

 However, the one key thing to keep in mind is not to be selfish when you network, said Whitman.
 Create a foundation first, he said.
 Learn about the other person and tell them about you.
 Once there is a foundation, it's OK to ask for what you want, but don't try to jump the gun and ask for a favor outright.